alethena/Alethena-Shares-Token/README.md

 # Instruction-Token
 This is the smart contract code for the Alethena shares contract, an ERC20 token intended to make shares tradeable on the blockchain.
 It is based on the open-zeppelin library.
+We call it the INSTRUCTION-TOKEN.
 The key difference is that tokens on lost addresses can be recovered.

 Assume Alice lost the key to her address A which she was using to hold ATH shares.
 To revcover the shares, she can do the following: